NXP/eiq-olive/examples/yolo/README.md

     olive run --config onnx2tflite.json
     ```

-    The results will be stored in `outputs-tflite-convert`.
+    The results will be stored in `outputs-tflite-convert/`.

 3. Run an example pass that quantizes the `ONNX` example model: